Written by: Natalia Brown

 If you choose to mail your ballot, it may be returned via the United States Postal Service and must be received by 7 p.m. on Election Day.
 Postage is paid for you, so no stamp is required.
 Once mailed out, you can also track the status of your ballot online!

-If you choose to submit it in-person, please respect the measures enforced at your polling place to minimize community spread of COVID-19.
+If you choose to submit the completed ballot in-person, be prepared to respect the COVID-19 protocol at your polling place.
 This will likely include wearing a face covering, using hand washing stations, and maintaining 6-feet of distance between yourself and other community members.
-You can drop off the ballot in a secure drop box at an Early Voting location or the Stephen P. Clark Center Voter Information Center (VIC) during their open hours, or at the Miami-Dade Elections Department no later than 7:00 p.m. on Election Day.
+You can drop off the ballot in a secure drop box at an Early Voting location or the Stephen P. Clark Center Voter Information Center (VIC) during their open hours or at the Miami-Dade Elections Department no later than 7:00 p.m. on Election Day.

 Whether you choose to vote-by-mail or submit your ballot in-person, it is recommended that you make use of the Early Voting window to avoid crowds or lines for all elections.
 Click here for updated access to early voting locations and schedules.